The Holistic Approach to Addiction Treatment

-A holistic approach treats addiction from all angles.
-For example, instead of exclusively focusing on physical symptoms, treatment emphasizes each individual patient’s unique complexities.
-Lasting recovery is more likely when using a holistic approach to drug addiction treatment.
+The main goal of a holistic approach is to treat addiction from all angles of life.
+For example, instead of exclusively focusing on physical symptoms, holistic treatment programs emphasize each individual patient’s unique complexities.
+So, a long-lasting recovery is more likely when a holistic approach to drug addiction treatment is involved.

 Additionally, holistic, by definition, means taking the whole person into account.
-While a holistic approach doesn’t ignore physical symptoms, these aren’t the center of treatment.
+While a holistic approach doesn’t ignore physical symptoms of addiction, these aren’t the center of treatment.
 By treating the entire person, not just certain aspects of their health, patients have an opportunity to reach lasting recovery.

 Overall, holistic care won’t take the place of these treatment methods.
 In addition to the evidence-based methods, holistic treatment offers alternative ideas that are incredibly helpful for certain patients.

 A holistic strategy addresses the root cause of addiction while a non-holistic approach might only focus on the symptoms.
 That approach might not be sufficient for many of the individuals who are looking to end substance abuse in their lives.

 There are many factors that influence addiction.
 For example, mental health often plays a role, and trauma history may often lead to substance abuse.
 Additionally, there’s a genetic component that makes certain individuals more prone to addiction development.

 With dual diagnosis care and trauma therapy, you can reveal the cause of your addiction.
 Fortunately, if a resolution is available, the likelihood of relapse decreases.
 Holistic care recognizes that understanding the causes of addiction is necessary for creating the right treatment plan.